MacJediWizard/Jamf-Silent-macOS-Upgrade-Scheduler/README.md

 1. Deploy both policies to your Jamf environment:
     - **Installer Caching**: fetches the installer in the background
-    - **Wrapper Execution**: manages prompts, deferrals, and scheduling
+    - **Wrapper Execution**: manages prompts, deferrals, aborts, and scheduling
-2. Customize dialog text and deferral limits at the top of the script
+2. Customize dialog text, deferral limits, and abort settings at the top of the script
 3. Configure the pre-authentication notice based on your environment needs
 4. Test using `TEST_MODE=true` and `SKIP_OS_VERSION_CHECK=true` for quick testing
 5. Run with `--test-os-check` parameter for one-time test mode activation
-6. Monitor logs and user deferral history via the preference plist
+6. Monitor logs and user deferral/abort history via the preference plist

 ---